Feyerabend/cc/ch07/addition/signals/README.md

-The central insight of Fourier analysis is that *any* periodic signal--and, with suitable extension, any signal with finite energy--can be expressed as a sum of sinusoids of different frequencies, amplitudes, and phases.
+The central insight of Fourier analysis is that *any* periodic signal--and, with suitable extension, any signal with finite energy--can be expressed as a sum of sinusoids[^sinusoids] of different frequencies, amplitudes, and phases.
 This is not just a mathematical curiosity; it reveals which frequencies are present in a signal and in what proportion, turning a time-domain waveform into a *frequency-domain spectrum*.

+[sinusoids]: A sinusoid is a mathematical curve—specifically the sine ($\sin$) or cosine ($\cos$) function--that describes a continuous, smooth oscillation.
+In signal processing, sinusoids are the fundamental "building blocks" of all complex signals.

 *Intuition.* Imagine a chord played on a piano.
 The pressure waveform at your ear is a messy, oscillating curve.
 Yet your auditory system immediately resolves